Mr Martin Andrews

 Teaching responsibilities

-Martin has been teaching in Higher Education since 2004 working with university students in the UK and internationally, across undergraduate and postgraduate architecture and interior architecture programmes.
+Martin has been teaching in higher education since 2004 working with university students in the UK and internationally, across undergraduate and postgraduate architecture, interior architecture and design programmes.

-He has taught and led modules from Level 4 to Level 7, including architectural design studios, interior architecture studios, architectural technology, professional practice, research preparation and dissertation supervision.
+He has taught and led modules from Level 4 (undergraduate) to Level 7 (postgraduate), including design studios, technology, professional practice, research preparation and dissertation supervision.
 His roles have included Studio Tutor, Module Coordinator, Year Coordinator, Studio Lead and Interim Joint Course Leader.
-Martin has authored and coordinated modules with cohorts ranging from small postgraduate design studios to large technology and professional proctice modules, some of which numbered over 150 undergraduate students.
+Martin has authored and coordinated modules with cohorts ranging from small postgraduate design studios to large technology and professional proctice modules, some of which numbered over 150 students.

-A defining feature of Martin's teaching is the integration of practice-based and problem-based learning.
-As the Founder and long-term Coordinator of the University’s in-house Project Office, he embedded live, externally commissioned projects into the curriculum, enabling students to work with a variety of public and private clients while developing professional, technical and collaborative skills.
+Martin's teaching practice innovately integrates practice-based and problem-based learning.
+As the Founder and long-term Coordinator of the University of Portsmouth Project Office, he embedded live, externally commissioned projects into the curriculum, enabling students and staff to work with a variety of public and private clients while developing their professional, technical and collaborative skills.

-Martin supervises dissertations and theses at undergraduate and master’s level and contributes to professional education, including Degree Apprenticeship (DA) assessment.
+Martin supervises dissertations and theses at undergraduate and postgraduate level and contributes to professional education, including Degree Apprenticeship (DA) assessment.

 Outside the University of Portsmouth, in his role as an external Higher Education Consultant, Martin has advised UK and international institutions about the curricula of new undergraduate design degrees and postgraduate architecture (RIBA- and ARB-related) course development.